marcus-grant/marco-chrissy-site/doc/modules/galleria/serializer.md

 ## Overview

-The serializer module provides a photo collection provider system that loads photo metadata from various sources (primarily NormPic manifests) and converts it into standardized data structures for gallery generation.
+The serializer module provides legacy support for photo collection loading, now superseded by the plugin system.
+Photo collections are loaded via the `NormPicProviderPlugin` which implements the standardized `ProviderPlugin` interface.

+**Current Status**: The serializer API remains for backward compatibility, but new development should use the `NormPicProviderPlugin` directly through the plugin system.

 ## Architecture